-BULLA VICTORIA 3428
+BULLA Victoria 3428

-National Breed Councils are invited to submit agenda items for this meeting to the ANKC Administrator, by no later than COB Tuesday, 31 March 2015 to allow sufficient time for the agenda to be promulgated prior to the meeting.
+National Breed Councils are invited to submit agenda items for this meeting to the ANKC Administrator, by no later than COB 11 May 2020 to allow sufficient time for the agenda to be promulgated prior to the meeting.

 National Breed Councils are invited to send two representatives to attend the meeting.
-The names of your representatives are to be submitted to the ANKC Administrator, by no later than COB 13 Wednesday, May 2015.
+The names of your representatives are to be submitted to the ANKC Administrator, by no later than COB 19 June 2020.

 ANKC Ltd Administrator

-As Convenor of the ANKC Ltd Retrieving & Field Trial Hall of Fame Election Panel, it is with pleasure that I announce the inductees for 2013.
+As Convenor of the ANKC Ltd Retrieving & Field Trial Hall of Fame Election Panel, it is with pleasure that I announce the inductees for 2019.

 Inductees in the category of Prominent Persons are acknowledged as being exceptional people who have made an outstanding contribution to the sport over an extended period of time.

 Inductees in the category of Outstanding Gundogs are recognized for their outstanding achievements in the disciplines of Retrieving or Field Trials.
-The Election Panel congratulates the new inductees for 2013.